A C++ program for estimating detector sensitivities to long-lived particles: Displaced Decay Counter: Conclusions

 In this paper, we have described \texttt{Displaced Decay Counter (DDC)}, a versatile C++ program for the calculation of detector acceptances, relying on \texttt{Pythia8} and \texttt{HepMC}. \texttt{DDC} is primarily meant as a simulation tool for long-lived-particle models and the currently booming far-detector proposals.
 It accepts MC events as input in \texttt{LHEF} and \texttt{HepMC} format (a \texttt{Pythia8} run card can also be used for internal event generation).
 The current version of \texttt{DDC} comes with a collection of far-detector designs, approximating several detectors currently planned or in construction at the LHC, and provides the user with an editor for the implementation of further far-detector models.

-We have presented three benchmark scenarios to illustrate the usage of our tool.
+We have presented several benchmark scenarios to illustrate the usage of our tool.
 The first one, the already well-studied case of light long-lived neutral particles produced in $B$-meson decays, gave us the opportunity to confront the performance of \texttt{DDC} to older results and validate the implemented detector models.
+We then focused on the specific case of HNL's produced in the decays of charm and bottom mesons and noted the general agreement of our predictions with those derived for MATHUSLA with the tool \texttt{FastSim}.
+Another scenario, with a long-lived scalar singlet mixing with the SM Higgs, was considered, mainly for comparison purposes with \texttt{FORESEE} (in the case of the FASER2 experiment) and \texttt{FastSim} (in the case of MATHUSLA).
+Again, we stressed the close agreement of the sensitivity prospects derived with \texttt{DDC}, with those obtained with these other tools, despite the currently less refined treatment of final states in our implemented detector models (strictly focusing on geometrical acceptance).
 The further two models exemplify the cases of LLP production via a single or a pair of resonances in $pp$ collisions.
 On a concluding note, we stress that \texttt{DDC} is highly versatile, offering modelling capabilities beyond those demonstrated here, and thus comes with a high potential for studying LLP models at colliders.

-\textit{Notes added:} during the completion of this work, Ref.~\cite{Curtin:2023skh} appeared on arXiv, introducing a public Python module \texttt{MATHUSLA FastSim} intended for a similar purpose to that of \texttt{DDC}.